raviyadlapalli/hello-world/README.md

 # hello-world
 Hello Humans!
-Welcome to Devops and welcome to Github Mo Buddy
+Welcome to Devops and welcome to Github.